Salesforce Comparison: Choosing a CRM

 Before starting in on a CRM software comparison, you need a solid understanding of what to look for.
 A good CRM tool starts with these key features:

-• Tools for relationship building: CRM’s core purpose is to help you build relationships and get closer to customers.
+CRM’s core purpose is to help you build relationships and get closer to customers.
 This is especially true as businesses engage with customers today across so many different touchpoints, channels, and internal teams.
 Don’t settle for a glorified Contacts app.
 A solid CRM tool goes way beyond just gathering names, phone numbers, and email addresses, with capabilities for attracting new customers, nurturing customer relationships, winning more deals, providing customer support, and building customer loyalty.
 Look for a CRM that helps all of your teams — marketing, sales, commerce, service and IT — work together to create the experiences your customers expect.

-• Workflow automation: A CRM with robust email capabilities can do everything from capture important business activity from your Inbox to let you write and schedule work emails ahead of time.
+A CRM with robust email capabilities can do everything from capture important business activity from your Inbox to let you write and schedule work emails ahead of time.
 CRM can help automate marketing workflows, such as triggering a marketing email to be sent to a new prospect if they complete an action.
 It can support sales automation and productivity, ensuring your sales team never forgets to follow-up with a new lead and freeing up their time to focus more on selling and less on admin.
-It can even support automation for customer service teams such as intelligently assigning a new support case to the agent best able to address the issue, or powering chat bots or other self-service support functions.
+It can even support automation for customer service teams such as intelligently assigning a new support case to the agent best able to address the issue, or powering chat bots or other Self-Service support functions.

-• Mobile access: Setting your team up to work from anywhere has never been more important.
+Setting your team up to work from anywhere has never been more important.
 Make sure any CRM you’re considering is supported by a full-featured mobile app.
 A good CRM solution will offer both Android- and iOS-compatible mobile apps.

-• Reporting: Reports are a key feature for a CRM tool, and an area in which too many solutions fall short.
+Reports are a key feature for a CRM tool, and an area in which too many solutions fall short.
 Look for a CRM with robust reporting capabilities that offer both at-a-glance views into the health of your business and customization options that let you pinpoint the metrics that are most relevant to your business needs.

-• Single source of truth: A huge benefit of running your business through a CRM tool is keeping an ongoing record, or “single source of truth,” of all your key business interactions, customer data, and files.
+A huge benefit of running your business through a CRM tool is keeping an ongoing record, or “single source of truth,” of all your key business interactions, customer data, and files.
 Make sure your CRM makes it easy for your teams to find what they need, when they need it.
 This isn’t just a benefit for the business, but actually improves the quality of customer experiences.
 Think about how many times you’ve called customer service only to repeat your information again and again — with a single source of truth, every team is working from the same customer record.

 Beyond a feature set that looks good in a CRM comparison chart, you also want a system that can scale as your business grows.
 More robust CRM tools often have greater customization options, and integrations with more third-party tools than their small business counterparts.
 A small business CRM built on the same platform as its enterprise-sized sibling may offer some of these features, along with a clear upgrade path as you scale your operations.
 You may not want or need enterprise CRM right now, but make sure you don’t box yourself in with a contact management system or sales tool that can’t scale with your business.

-Salesforce Comparison
+Salesforce comparison

-This Salesforce comparison chart highlights the high-level differences between the versions.
-As you look it over, remember that the best CRM for you is the one that best fits your business needs and workflow.
-Salesforce Essentials is easy to get started with, and combines essential sales and service features without advanced features new CRM users don’t need.
+Salesforce Starter is easy to get started with, and combines essential sales and service features without advanced features new CRM users don’t need.
 But not all SMBs are built the same.
-Our Professional, Enterprise, and Unlimited tiers offer progressively more support for larger teams, more complex workflows, process automations, and whatever other needs an individual business might have.
+Our other tiers offer progressively more support for larger teams, more complex workflows, process automations, and whatever other needs an individual business might have.
+You can see details and pricing for all of our editions here.

-The main difference between “small” (Essentials) and “large” (Professional, Enterprise, and Unlimited) editions is that CRM software for small businesses comes without some of the bells and whistles found in the big business versions.
+The main difference between “small” (Starter) and “large” (Professional, Enterprise, and Unlimited) editions is that CRM software for small businesses comes without some of the bells and whistles found in the big business versions.

 Salesforce’s “bigger” CRM tiers offer more advanced customization and automation tools.
 Larger organizations will usually employ programmers and consultants to tweak to their installs to fit the specialized needs of different departments within a large organization.
 They also feature more high-level reporting and analysis tools targeted at upper management users.
 Small businesses simply don’t require all these features—or the additional price tag— to get business done.

-Small business CRM tools like Salesforce Essentials offer plenty of customization options, including integration with common third-party business applications.
-Many customizations in Essentials are available through clicks, not code, making it easy to adapt the system to the way a fast growing company does business.
+Small business CRM tools like Salesforce Starter offer plenty of customization options, including integration with common third-party business applications.
+Many customizations in Starter are available through clicks, not code, making it easy to adapt the system to the way a fast growing company does business.
 In addition to no-code customizations, look for a CRM with thorough, easy-to-follow resources to help you get more out of your system.

 For instance, all Salesforce CRM customers get access to Trailhead, Salesforce’s free, on-demand learning platform that covers everything from Small Business CRM basics to advanced topics for Salesforce administrators and developers.